jhoonhan/nhs-client/README.md

   - Views to create/modify:
     - UserSelectionForm
     - Roster
+      - Refactor to be reused for the manager view.
       - Show requests grouped by status.
+        - Done by parent css className and different layout.

+### 8/9
+- Manager view
+  - Refactor `Roster` to not show selected user's requests calendar.
+    - Right now the manager view shows request status calendar (Yeweon manager shows Yeweon's requests).
   - Ability to disapprove requests.
   - Ability to manually select shifts for selected user.
   - UserList
     - Show all users.
     - Ability to change user's information.
     - Ability to invite user to the group.

 ### TODO
 - User API